CyberFlameGO/svnpython/Doc/library/select.rst

       the underlying :cfunc:`select` function is provided by the WinSock library, and does not handle file descriptors that don't originate from WinSock.

-.. attribute:: select.PIPE_BUF

-   Files reported as ready for writing by :func:`select`, :func:`poll` or similar interfaces in this module are guaranteed to not block on a write of up to :const:`PIPE_BUF` bytes.
-   This value is guaranteed by POSIX to be at least 512.
-Availability: Unix.

-   .. versionadded:: 2.7

 .. _epoll-objects: